-Saudi Arabia jails women's rights activist Loujain Al-Hathloul — local media | DW | 28.12.2020
+Saudi Arabia jails women's rights activist Loujain al-Hathloul — local media | DW | 28.12.2020

-A Saudi terrorism court has jailed Loujain al-Hathloul for five years and eight months, local media have reported.
+A Saudi anti-terrorism court has jailed Loujain al-Hathloul for five years and eight months, local media have reported.
 She was arrested along with other women activists in 2018.

-Women's rights activist Loujain al-Hathloul was sentenced to five years and eight months in prison on Monday, local media reported.
+A court in Saudi Arabia sentenced women's rights activist Loujain al-Hathloul to five years and eight months in prison on Monday, local media reported.
 The jail term comes despite pressure from international organizations and human rights groups to release her.

+Al-Hathloul was convicted of "various activities prohibited by the anti-terrorism law," Saudi media cited the court as saying.

 Two years and 10 months of her sentence were suspended.